$Q$-shaped derived categories as derived categories of differential graded bimodules

+The category $\dgCat$ admits a Quillen model category structure whose weak equivalences are the quasi-equivalences, which is typically called the Tabuada model structure~\cite{Tab05a}.
+We denote the homotopy category of this model structure by\footnote{The membership relation $\UU\in\VV$ induces a fully faithful functor $\Hqe_{\UU}\to\Hqe_{\VV}=\Hqe$ that preserves Dwyer--Kan mapping spaces up to weak homotopy equivalence, see~\cite[p.~624]{Toe07}.
+Thus, we may regard the homotopy category of small dg category as a full subcategory of that of large categories without issue.}

-Thus, two dg categories are isomorphic in $\Hqe$ if and only if they are connected by a zig-zag of quasi-equivalences.\footnote{Similar to quasi-isomorphisms, a quasi-equivalence need not admit an inverse even up to homotopy.} The category $\Hqe$ can be presented as the homotopy category of a model structure on $\dgCat$---whose weak equivalences are the quasi-equivalences---typically called the Tabuada model structure~\cite{Tab05a}.\footnote{The membership relation $\UU\in\VV$ induces a fully faithful functor $\Hqe_{\UU}\to\Hqe_{\VV}=\Hqe$ that preserves Dwyer--Kan mapping spaces up to weak homotopy equivalence, see~\cite[p.~624]{Toe07}.
-Thus, we may regard the homotopy category of small dg category as a full subcategory of that of large categories without issue.} The tensor product with a dg category that is cofibrant in the Tabuada model structure preserves quasi-equivalences, and hence the localisation $\Hqe$ inherits a symmetric monoidal structure $(\Hqe,\Lotimes)$~\cite[Sec.~4]{Toe07}.
+Thus, two dg categories are isomorphic in $\Hqe$ if and only if they are connected by a zig-zag of quasi-equivalences.\footnote{Similar to quasi-isomorphisms, a quasi-equivalence need not admit an inverse even up to homotopy.} The tensor product with a dg category that is cofibrant in the Tabuada model structure preserves quasi-equivalences, and hence the localisation $\Hqe$ inherits a symmetric monoidal structure $(\Hqe,\Lotimes)$~\cite[Sec.~4]{Toe07}.